 I was over-due for a California ski trip.
 It has been seven years since I skied the West Coast and I sure did miss it.
 And when I think of winter in California, I think about Lake Tahoe.
 The lake effect brings in tons of snow to the area making it a ski/ride paradise.

-With an annual average of 450 inches of snowfall and 300 sunny California days, Squaw Valley Alpine Meadows is known as the Spring Skiing Capital™.
+With an annual average of 450 inches of snowfall and 300 sunny California days, Squaw Valley Alpine Meadows is known as the Spring Skiing Capital™ and it is home to the Squaw Dogs.

 Skiing and riding at Squaw Alpine is about being in nature, getting in a great workout and then chilling out.
 The Californians have it down to a science.
 This New Yorker always thinks these folks have it figured out.